-Set Goals- Another important aspect in maintaining productivity is to set definitive goals.
+Set Goals- Another important aspect of maintaining productivity is to set definitive goals.
 As a freelancer, you are only given deadlines and have the freedom to pace yourself.
-The easiest way to go about it is the good old things to-do list - organizing a list of tasks to be achieved and setting a deadline to finishing them.
+The easiest way to go about it is the good old things-to-do list - organizing a list of tasks to be achieved and setting a deadline for finishing them.
 Use technology if required to facilitate this by using apps like Wunderlist 2 which is an application to organize tasks, set up due dates etc.

 In conclusion, maintaining productivity while working independently may sometimes be more difficult than your regular job because of the freedom and flexibility involved.
 However, discipline and planning can help a long way in not only boosting efficiency but your income and professional development as well.